-Despite continuous advancements in the medical industry, it is estimated that, in 2019, cancer’s morbidity rate is still increasing, with a slight drop in mortality.
+Despite continuous advancements in the medical industry, it is estimated that in 2019 cancer’s morbidity rate is still increasing, with a slight drop in mortality.
+This means that although the number of deaths is going down slightly the number of people suffering from cancer is still going up.
 In 2018, the National Cancer Institute (NIH) estimated that 1,735,350 new cancer cases will be diagnosed in the USA, and 609,640 of those diagnosed will die of the disease .
 In 2019, these numbers are expected to increase to 1,762,450 new cases and 606,880 deaths .
-Ongoing research on alternative and adjuvant treatment methods may cause new reasons for hope.
+Ongoing research on alternative and adjuvant treatment methods may give new reason for hope.

 IMPORTANT: You should never delay or try to replace professional cancer treatments with adjuvant methods such as the ketogenic diet.
-And you should also discuss everything before doing it.
+And you should also discuss everything with a medical professional before doing it.

 The ketogenic diet is a low carb diet with high fat and moderate protein content which means roughly 60-75% of your diet will consist of healthy fats, 20% protein, and 5% or fewer carbs.
 Although many proven health benefits of this diet have been researched and studied over the decades, Dr. Russell Wilder initially developed the keto diet to treat epilepsy in 1921 .

 Research states that fasting has been used as a powerful treatment for epilepsy since 500 BC.
 However, this approach may not be easy or suitable for young children and those with certain health conditions.
 Hence, Dr. Wilder came up with the ketogenic diet to mimic the mechanism of fasting and treat epilepsy in children.
 In many cases, this diet was proven to be more effective than the anticonvulsant drugs available at that time.